blog articleschool design: modern, welcoming, and secure

 The general perception among the public is that wood-framed buildings are the least expensive and therefore most cost-effective.
 But what we’ve found to be the case is that when you combine all of the advantages of concrete block; water resistance, wind-resistant, fire resistance, puncture-resistant, insulation effectiveness, insect resistance, it becomes clear as day that concrete block construction will be the more cost-effective solution over the lifetime of the building.

-If you’re considering building a new school, learn more about the real estate and property development process that Rebecca teaches her clients.
+If you’re considering designing and building a new school, learn more about the real estate and property development process that Rebecca teaches her clients.
 Check out her blog article, How to Develop Real Estate.

 We work towards a shared goal with our clients to manage both the initial costs of construction as well as the maintenance and utility costs of the facility long after construction is completed.